hssharadga/Sizing-and-Scheduling-PV-Battery/README.md

 Authors: Hussein Sharadga and Dr. Bryan Rasmussen.

-Note: If you are facing an issue running the codes, please feel free to drop me an Email (hssharadga@tamu.edu), LinkedIn message, ResearchGate message, or GitHub
+Note: If you are facing an issue running the codes, please feel free to drop me an E-mail (hssharadga@tamu.edu), LinkedIn message, ResearchGate message, or GitHub

 % Please support my reserch by cite the following related papers: